 Boosts Metabolism, Suppresses Appetite and Helps With Weight Loss

 The protein content in spinach is much higher than in other green vegetables.
 This is easily converted into amino acids, which helps with muscle development and growth and faster recovery from injuries or disease.
 This also boosts the body’s metabolism and ensures that all internal organs function at their optimal level.
 Spinach also curbs the constant cravings for food that so many feel and suppresses the appetite.
 So, spinach also helps with weight loss.

 AMD is a disease that is known to cause blindness due to the degeneration of lutein and xanthenes, which are a part of the retina.
 Spinach can help regain two critical pigments, which prevents AMD.
 Spinach has lots of antioxidants that act against free radicals, which are known to damage the eyesight.

 Has Several Neurological Benefits

 This green superfood contains folate, which helps to prevent the occurrence of Alzheimer’s disease.
 That’s why spinach is recommended to people suffering from neural or cognitive decline.
 Spinach contains potassium which increases blood flow to the brain, improves concentration, and helps with better cognition and neural activity.

 Spinach is rich in potassium, which lowers high blood pressure.
 Spinach has very little sodium, which raises blood pressure.
 Spinach also has folate and manganese, which reduce hypertension, regulate blood flow and relax blood vessels.

-Spinach has an antioxidant called factor C0-Q10, which strengthens muscles, in particular cardiovascular muscles that pump blood to the different parts of the body.
+Spinach has an antioxidant called coenzyme factor C0-Q10, which strengthens muscles, in particular cardiovascular muscles that pump blood to the different parts of the body.
 C0-Q10 prevents many cardiovascular diseases such as hyperlipidemia, hypertension, coronary heart disease as well as heart failure.

 Spinach Smoothie Recipe